Guidelines of conduct as a manager

 See section 2 of the Corporate Governance Assessment tool.

-The constitutional terms should set out the way equity is issued and redeemed in a vehicle.
+The constitutional terms should set out the way equity (or debt investments) is issued and redeemed in a vehicle.

-The manager should clearly articulate how equity is to be issued and redeemed.
-In the case of closed end vehicles, the issue of equity is likely to be through one or more initial closings where a number of investors subscribe at the same time, with redemption being towards the end of the life of the vehicle.
-In the case of open end vehicles, the process of issue and redemption of equity would be on a periodic basis.
+The manager should clearly articulate how equity (or debt investment) is to be issued and redeemed.
+In the case of closed end vehicles, the issue of equity (or debt investment) is likely to be through one or more initial closings where a number of investors subscribe at the same time, with redemption being towards the end of the life of the vehicle.
+In the case of open end vehicles, the process of issue and redemption of equity (or debt investment) would be on a periodic basis.
 This may be annually, quarterly, monthly or even daily.
-The method of valuation of the equity should be clearly set out, including the underlying valuation and accounting principles applied.
+The method of valuation of the equity (or debt investment) should be clearly set out, including the underlying valuation and accounting principles applied.
 In some jurisdictions and vehicle structures, the mechanism is prescribed by legislation or government regulations.

 Vehicle extensions provide an opportunity for the manager to review the corporate governance with investors.